Harvard-IACS/2023-AC215/README.md

    ​
 4. **Collaboration & Teamwork:**
    - Collaboration is encouraged, especially for projects.
 However, ensure you contribute equally and do not divide tasks in a way that prevents you from understanding all parts of the assignment.

 5. **Feedback & Evaluation:**
    - Continuous feedback is vital for the learning process.
 While the course has several grading components, always focus on understanding rather than just marks.
 Do provide feedback on the course structure, content, and delivery, so we can continually improve.
    ​
-6. **Accessibility & Inclusion:**
+6. **Accessibility:**

-   - We strive to make this course accessible to all.
-If you have any special needs or require specific accommodations, please reach out to the course administrators at the earliest.
+   - We are committed to ensuring that this course is accessible to everyone.
+If you require special accommodations or have any specific needs, please contact the course administrators as soon as possible.

-   ​
-   Students are encouraged to thoroughly understand and abide by these policies.
-The guiding principle should always be fairness, respect for one's own learning journey, and respect for the learning journey of peers.
+     Adherence to accessibility policies and a commitment to fairness, respect for your learning journey, and consideration for the learning journey of your peers are expected from all students.

+7. **Inclusion and Belonging Statement**
+   In this data science class, we strive to create a diverse and inclusive learning environment that respects all identities, including race, gender, class, sexuality, religion, and ability.
+Our goal is to:

+- Advance ethical data science and expose biases in its applications.
+- Encourage a variety of thoughts, perspectives, and experiences.
+- Be a supportive resource, open to understanding and adapting to your unique needs.

+To foster inclusion:
+- Please inform us if your name or pronouns differ from official records.
+- If something affects your class performance or if you feel uncomfortable with any classroom interactions, reach out to us.
+You may also find resources at the Harvard Office of Diversity and Inclusion.
+- Respect and consideration for diverse backgrounds and perspectives are expected from all participants.

+Your feedback is essential in enhancing diversity, inclusion, and ethics within our class.
+Feel free to contact us or submit anonymous suggestions.